Soul Train: Guest stars

 Each musical guest usually performed twice on each program; after their first number, they were joined by the program host onstage for a brief interview.
 From time to time, stand-up comedians, such as Tom Dreesen (whom Don Cornelius knew from his time in Chicago) and Franklyn Ajaye (known in the 1970s for being a star of the hit movie Car Wash), would be featured on the program to perform a brief comedy routine.

 Soul Train was also known for two popular catchphrases, referring to itself as the "Hippest trip in America" at the beginning of the show and closing the program with "...and you can bet your last money, it's all gonna be a stone gas, honey.
 I'm Don Cornelius, and, as always in parting, we wish you love, peace...and SOUL!"

+In 2019, BET selected various historic guest stars as Most Memorable Soul Train Performances.
+The list included Gladys Knight and The Jackson 5, among others.

-UK version
+British version

 In 1985, Cornelius gave permission for a version of the show in the United Kingdom.
-The UK version, hosted by former Soul Train dancer and member of Shalamar Jeffrey Daniel, was titled 620 Soul Train and ran for one series on Channel 4.
+The British version, hosted by former Soul Train dancer and member of Shalamar Jeffrey Daniel, was titled 620 Soul Train and ran for one series on Channel 4.

-Spinoffs
+Spin-offs

 In 1987, Soul Train launched the Soul Train Music Awards, which honors the top performances in R&B, hip hop, and gospel music (and, in its earlier years, jazz music) from the previous year.

 Soul Train then produced the short-lived Soul Train Comedy Awards in 1993, which discontinued that same year.

 Soul Train later created two additional annual specials: The Soul Train Lady of Soul Awards, first airing in 1995, celebrated top achievements by female performers; and the Soul Train Christmas Starfest, which premiered in 1998, featured holiday music performed by a variety of R&B and gospel artists.
 Award categories for the Soul Train Lady of Soul Awards presented to female recipients included: